maitrebitcoin/bitcoin-bitvm-compiler/README.md

 Tested and build with Visual Studio 2022

-# note
+# Notes

 Bits are in low endian (x86 format)

-# current TODO list :
+# Current todo list :

 - write the language documentation
-- operator -
+- ( )
 - operator precedence
-- ( )
 - array support
 -  * / % << >>
 - == != < > <= >=